GalacticFog/docker-pgrepl/README.md

 - [ ] Mesos framework for deployment, monitoring and automatic failover
 - [ ] DC/OS [Universe](https://github.com/mesosphere/universe) package

-The image supports all feautures of the official postgres image, so setting postgres password etc, works, but not done in the above examples.
+The image supports all feautures of the official postgres image, so setting [postgres](https://hub.docker.com/_/postgres/) password etc, works, but not done in the above examples.

 Replication connection uses a user called pgrepl, and needs a password that is, for now, genereated based on a token.
-There is a default token, but you can specify your own using environment variables on docker run.
-I.e. -e PGREPL_TOKEN=thisismytoken
+There is a default token, but you can specify your own using the environment variable `PGREPL_TOKEN`.